hmMed22/ARTSS/README.md

 - **Reorientation**: Utilizes ResNet for rotating X-ray images to a 90-degree orientation.
 - **Hand Segmentation**: Uses U-Net for segmenting hands from X-ray images.
 - **Joint Identification**: Implements YOLOv7 for identifying joints in the segmented hand images.
-- **Sharp Score Prediction**: Uses VGG16 for predicting total sharp scores based on identified joints.
+- **Sharp Score Prediction**: Uses VGG16, VGG19, ...,and ViT for predicting total sharp scores based on identified joints.

 ## Installation